erinhay/outreach/README.md

 ![Kepler](https://github.com/erinhay/outreach/blob/main/Discovering-Exoplanets/images/kepler.jpeg?raw=1)

 We developed a series of coding tutorials that introduce students to exoplanet detection using real Kepler Space Telescope data.
 Two levels of the tutorial have been developed to accomodate 1) students with little to no physics/coding experience, and 2) students with experience in physics and little to no coding experience.
 Students will be guided through how to identify the presence of exoplanets around stars via the transit method, and explore the diversity of exoplanets orbiting around other stars.

-These resources are available in the form of jupyter notebooks.
-Jupyter notebooks are virtual "notebook" environments in which astronomers code.
-One way of using jupyter notebooks is through Google's coding platform "Google Colab."
-All the information you need about how to use a notebook in Google Colab is contained within the tutorials.
-To access the notebook via Google Colab, click the link listed under the level of interest below!

 ### Year 8-9 / Ages 13-15